opensearch-project/documentation-website/_ml-commons-plugin/tutorials/generate-embeddings.md

 # Generating embeddings for arrays of objects

-This tutorial illustrates generating embeddings for arrays of objects.
+This tutorial illustrates how to generate embeddings for arrays of objects.

-Replace the placeholders starting with the prefix `your_` with your own values.
+Replace the placeholders beginning with the prefix `your_` with your own values.
 {: .note}

 ## Step 1: Register an embedding model